-Here in his first inning of work against Middletown South, Dalatri would resemble the fatigued pitcher we saw in that last inning against RBC.
+Here in his first inning of work against Middletown South, Dalatri resembled the fatigued pitcher we saw in that last inning against RBC.
 The Eagles loaded the bases with nobody out, greeting Dalatri with three straight hits.

 Tom Gannon poked a two strike pitch into right field before Jeremy Joyce dropped down a bunt that was fielded by Dalatri but misplayed on the throw to second base.

 After another liner to left for a single, Dalatri needed to focus on limiting the damage.
-Austin Markmann would step in for Middletown South and swing over an off-speed pitch to give Dalatri his first strikeout and CBA a much needed first out.
+Austin Markmann stepped in for Middletown South and swung over an off-speed pitch to give Dalatri his first strikeout and CBA a much needed first out.

 The second out would also come on a strikeout, as opposing pitcher John Martin failed to help his own cause, going down on three pitches.
 The inning was left to Zach Schild, who grounded out harmlessly.

 The star-studded battery of Luca Dalatri and Brandon Martorano combined to get out of what would be one of the Eagles best scoring chances in this game, walking off the field with emotions running visibly high.